IHE/PCC.QEDm/input/pagecontent/volume-1.md

 Option responds to the message semantics specified for Occupational Data for Health in [PCC-44](PCC-44.html) in [PCC TF-2:3.44.4.1.2.1.10](PCC-44.html#2344412110-occupational-data-for-health-option-search-parameters) with the profiled content specified in the Reference link location.

+#### 1:18.2.2.11 IPSSummary Option

+A Clinical Data Source that implements the Encounters Option responds to the message semantics specified for Encounters in [PCC-44](PCC-44.html) in [PCC TF-2:3.44.4.1.2.1.11](TBD)

 <a name="required-groupings"> </a>